 Legend has it that the cathedral’s architect made a deal with the devil in order to complete the project in the agreed 20-year time frame.
 The devil said he’d help fund the building project, but only if no windows were added to the cathedral.

-Spoiler: the architect secretly added windows to the cathedral!
 When the building was complete and the devil realized he’d been tricked, he stomped his foot on the floor in anger.
 To this very day, you can see the “Devil’s footprint” at the entrance of the Frauenkirche.

-I should note that the Frauenkirche was mostly destroyed in WWII.
+Claire’s Tip: The Frauenkirche was mostly destroyed in WWII.
 The towers miraculously survived, but the rest of the cathedral didn’t, which is why it looks so plain inside.

 Alter Peterskirche (St. Peter’s Church)